juniorxxue/LCTI/README.md

 3. In the login page, use the username `artifact` and password `password` to log in.

-4. You will see the source code in the `popl26` folder at the home directory.
+4. You will see the source code in the `popl26` folder in the home directory.
 Change directory to this folder.

-5. You can do the same steps as in Option 1 to evaluate the artifact.
+5. You can follow the same steps as in Option 1 to evaluate the artifact.

-There are two more helpful commands to facilitate the evaluation in the virtual machine:
+There are two additional helpful commands to facilitate the evaluation in the virtual machine:

-1. Since the terminal may not be scrollable in the virtual machine.
-To read the terminal output, you can redirect the output to a temp file using `>` operator.
+1. Since the terminal may not be scrollable in the virtual machine, to read the terminal output, you can redirect the output to a temporary file using the `>` operator.
 For example:

 ```
 cabal run Poly > haskell.out
 ```

-2. You can use `scp` command on the host machine to copy output files like `haskell.out` or `html` folder to the host machine.
-And you can read them on your editors or browsers.
+2. You can use the `scp` command on the host machine to copy output files like `haskell.out` or the `html` folder to the host machine.
+You can then read them in your editors or browsers.
 For example:

 ```
 scp -P 5555 artifact@localhost:/home/artifact/popl26/main/impl_haskell/Poly/haskell.out .